Bystander Shot Six Times During Officer-Involved Shooting Left Homeless, Struggling to Recover while LAPD Treats Him as Suspect

 There wasn’t much he could tell them.

-He’d been out making deliveries for Weedies when he came upon a crowd of people gathered near the intersection of 86th Pl. and Broadway, just south of Manchester.
+He’d been out making deliveries for Weedies when he came upon a crowd of people gathered near the intersection of 86th Pl. and Broadway.
 He knew he’d heard someone yell, “F*ck the cops!,” seen a bright light, and then been hit in the burst of shots that followed.

 He knew that the intersection had then erupted in gunfire, but he’d had no idea where it was coming from or who was doing the shooting.